 “A first-rate silk” and a “fearless advocate”, Simon Davenport QC practises in Insolvency, Civil Fraud and Commercial dispute resolution, including Arbitration cases.

-A trusted QC, he is head of all of the chambers’ groups in these areas and is widely acclaimed as a leading silk in these fields across the Bar, being named as a Leading Silk in the Legal 500 in Civil Fraud, Insolvency and Commercial Litigation.
+A trusted QC, he is head of all of Chambers’ groups in these areas and is widely acclaimed as a leading silk in these fields across the Bar, being named as a Leading Silk in the Legal 500 in Civil Fraud, Insolvency and Commercial Litigation.
 Client testimonials cite his “exemplary client-handling skills and straight-talking advice” as well as his unfailing ability to give “110 percent to achieve the right results for his clients”.

 He has been appointed to the Serious Fraud Office approved list of Queen's Counsel and was appointed to the Treasury Solicitors' panel of Queen's Counsel in 2011.
 He is a member of both the Policy Group and the Fraud Group of R3 (the leading insolvency recovery professional body).
 In 2015 he was elected as a bencher of the Honourable Society of the Inner Temple.